fbaumdicker/SpacerPlacer/README.md

 right, i.e. the first (leftmost) spacer is the youngest, while the last (rightmost) spacer is the oldest.
 Most importantly, the order of the spacers should be consistent for all arrays in the group.
-The order is not as important, if you use SpacerPlacer to determine the orientation, as both directions are run.
 Note, there is no need to provide reversed spacers, as SpacerPlacer will automatically reverse the spacers to run a reconstruction in reverse orientation (if the option is provided).